Enable multi-tenancy in Azure Stack

 Registering Azure Stack with the guest directory

-Once the guest directory administrator has provided consent for Azure Stack to access Fabrikam's directory, they must register Azure Stack with Fabrikam's directory tenant.
+Once the guest directory administrator has provided consent for Azure Stack to access Fabrikam's directory, Mary must register Azure Stack with Fabrikam's directory tenant.

 $tenantARMEndpoint = "https://management.local.azurestack.external" ## Replace the value below with the guest tenant directory. $guestDirectoryTenantName = "fabrikam.onmicrosoft.com" Register-AzSWithMyDirectoryTenant ` -TenantResourceManagerEndpoint $tenantARMEndpoint ` -DirectoryTenantName $guestDirectoryTenantName ` -Verbose